 Dynatrace continuously tracks user interactions with each page.
 If user interaction leads to

 fetch() calls, an XHR action is created.
 Dynatrace also detects if there are additional XHRs triggered in the callback of the initial XHR and so on.
 In this case, Dynatrace waits until all requests are finished.
-By monitoring the DOM, Dynatrace can also identify resources that were added in the callbacks.
+By monitoring the DOM, Dynatrace can also identify resources that have been added in the callbacks.
 Dynatrace then waits until those resources have finished downloading before ending the action.

 An XHR action starts with the user's click on a control on a web page.
 All metrics are calculated in relation to this point in time and are based on the initial XHR that triggers the user action.

 By default, RUM captures certain interaction types.
 You can configure RUM to detect even more interaction types.
 For details, see Capture additional interaction types for web applications.

 The Fetch API provides an interface for fetching resources, including resources across the network.
 It is similar to

 XMLHttpRequest, but the API provides a more flexible feature set.
 The generic definitions of

 Response, and other network request objects in Fetch allow them to be used at any time they are needed, whether it's for service workers, Cache API, or anything that handles or modifies requests and responses.
 Fetch also supports the Cross Origin Resource Sharing (CORS).

 User actions based on the Fetch API appear in Dynatrace as XHR actions.
 You can configure RUM to automatically detect and capture Fetch API request information.